top of page

 • Overview: A goal-setting model ensuring objectives are Specific, Measurable, Achievable, Relevant, and Time-bound.

-• Use Case: Helps define clear, measurable learning objectives aligned with business outcomes.
+• Use Case: Helps define clear, measurable learning objectives aligned with business outcomes, complementing the tools to measure training effectiveness used later in the process.

 • Pricing & Reviews: Free framework, widely used in organizational planning.